The Best Dressed Men Of February 2018

 Mr Troye Sivan at BBC Broadcasting House, London, 20 February.
 Photograph by Mr Michael Wright/WENN.com

 You will be familiar with Mr Troye Sivan as the man who is a hugely successful popstar who is much younger than you.
-But are you familiar with Mr Troye Sivan as the man who knows how and when to wear a pair of rockabilly-style loafers as part of a 1950s-tinged monochrome look that also has something of 2018 about it?
+But are you familiar with Mr Troye Sivan as the man who knows how and when to wear a pair of rockabilly-style as part of a -tinged look that also has something of 2018 about it?
 Consider this your awakening from the former state of consciousness into the latter.
 And yes, for the record, we are jealous.

 Get the look